 Daily walks are required to keep the Dandie Dinmont from gaining weight if maintained in a home without a yard.
 This dog is usually friendly and appreciates the company.
 Because the Dandie does not appreciate being left alone, a family that travels frequently may want to provide another friend.

-When brought up in active homes with dog training experience, the Mudi usually is easy to care for, but new dog owners should exercise caution because this breed requires a lot of exercise to be a well-mannered pet.
+When brought up in active homes with dog training experience, the Mudi usually is easy to care for, but new dog owners should exercise caution because this breed requires a lot of exercises to be a well-mannered pet.
 Mudis are low-maintenance in terms of grooming, requiring little more than basic care.

 The Mudi is a very active, playful dog who needs at least an hour of exercise daily.
 This breed thrives in a spacious yard, but owners should also plan for leashed walks and mental activities like fetch or nose work to keep their dog entertained.

 They enjoy running and thrive in games such as frisbee and agility sports.
 Mudis can be comfortable, affectionate family companions indoors if they’ve had enough exercise during the day.
 Without adequate activity, your Mudi may develop a bad habit of gnawing inside.